 Social media platforms have provided an opportunity for the voiceless to be heard, for friends and family to stay connected, and for us to glean and share information.
-Unfortunately, these platforms have also created an environment where online defamation thrives, specifically online defamation on social media.
-They afford users accessibility and anonymity, thereby making it easier for offenders to go unpunished.
+Unfortunately, these platforms have also created an environment where online defamation thrives.
+Online defamation on social media affords users accessibility and anonymity, thereby making it easier for offenders to go unpunished.

 Does this mean that victims of online defamation will never get justice?
 Are there glimmers of hope for victims in this grand era of social media?
 What defenses are available to those facing a defamation lawsuit?
 Below we explore what you can do if you are on either side of a social media defamation case.

 What Can You Do if You’re a Victim of Online Defamation on Social Media or Other Platforms?